axelooc59/Insertion-XLSX-To-Databse/README.md

 Notes:
 - It generate a Log file when you can see what the scrypt done and weither he succeed or not
 - Back up support avoid to let table void after getting a possible exception during insertion.
 We use for that the last file which been succesfully inserted.
-When we succed a new insertion we replace the old backup file with the new one.
+When we succeed a new insertion we replace the old backup file with the new one.